 - a.
 Children admissions.
 A hospital whose primary focus is the health and treatment of children and adolescents. - b.
 Subsidiary.
 A company that is wholly controlled by another or one that is more than 50% owned by another organization. - c.
 Contract managed.
 General day-to-day management of an entire organization by another organization under a formal contract.
 Managing organization reports directly to the board of trustees or owners of the managed organization; managed organization retains total legal responsibility and ownership of the facility's assets and liabilities. - d.
-Network.
-A group of hospitals, physicians, other providers, insurers and/or community agencies that voluntarily work together to coordinate and deliver health services.
+Physician group.
+Cooperative practice of medicine by a group of physicians, each of whom as a rule specializes in some particular field. - f.
+Co-located hospitals.
+Co-location refers to two or more entities, with separate CMS Certification Numbers occupying the same building, or conjoined buildings.